Committee Chair:Dan Krasnecky | email

 Monday Trap Shoot will only be held if there is enough interest.
 If you would like to shoot please call Bert at 1-508-612-8327.
 Sunday Morning Trap is still running!

 Youth Activities provides entertainment geared for the children of Hamilton Rod & Gun Club families.
 The entertainment will include the Easter Egg Hunt, Halloween Party, Hay Rides, etc. and to provide equipment to help kids enjoy their day while their parents enjoy other activities.
 As time goes by more activities will be offered.
-Any members interested in helping out or joining this committee contact Kim at the above address.
+Any members interested in helping out or joining this committee contact either of the co-chairs above.

 Upland Bird Club/Game